 Westminster belongs to the sitting monarch of England

 In 1560, two years into Queen Elizabeth’s reign, Westminster was given the “Royal Peculiar” status.
-Having properly established the English Protestant church and becoming the supreme governor of the Church of England, Queen Elizabeth decreed that the Abbey be property of the sitting monarch.
+Having properly established the English Protestant Church and becoming the supreme governor of the Church of England, Queen Elizabeth decreed that the Abbey be the property of the sitting monarch.

 Following those changes, Westminster’s official name to this day has been the Collegiate Church of St. Peter, Westminster.